aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/working-with-symbologies/_index.md

 {{< /highlight >}}-->

 **GS1 Code 128**
-*GS1 Code 128* can encode any of ASCII alphanumeric characters similarly to the basic *Code 128* symbology.
+*GS1 Code 128* can encode any ASCII alphanumeric characters similarly to the basic *Code 128* symbology.
 However, in *GS1 Code 128*, the data encoding format is defined strictly according to the GS1 standards.

 <p align="center"><image src="gs1code128.png"></p>